cmu-sei/crucible/docs/player-guide.md

-# Player Guide
+# Player Views

-Welcome to the *Player Guide*.
-Player is the platform where individual participants on a team go to view content during a cyber simulation.
-In Player, participants navigate between various Crucible framework applications, view administrators set which teams can see what applications, and notifications are sent and received.

-## Understanding key Player concepts

-Some key Player concepts are described below.

-- **Authentication:** Player uses `IdentityServer 4` for authenticating users.
-Authentication gets a user into Player, but setting permissions within the Player Administration view (under **Users**) determines what a user can open and/or edit within Player.
-- **View template:** These are the settings associated with building a *view*.
-A view template can be edited, cloned, and deleted.
-- **Views:** The collection of content a participant can interact with during a cyber simulation.
+The collection of content a participant can interact with during a cyber simulation is called the _view_.
 Depending upon your role (*end-user* view  versus *administrator* view) a view will look different.
-- **App template:** The settings associated with an app that is added to a team's *view*.
-An app template can be created for common apps that are added to a view with default settings that an administrator can override if needed.
-- **Apps:** A website a participant in a view can open within Player or in a separate browser tab.
-A common example of an app used in Player is the Mattermost messaging platform.

 ## View: As seen by the end-user